Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Results

-In the following we will present the impact of the new results on the bottom- and strange-Yukawa couplings as well as related observables.
-In Fig.~\ref{fg:scale_mhmod} the scale dependence of the $\Delta_b$ and $\Delta_s$ terms is shown with and without the $A_b,A_s$ contributions for the $m_h^{mod+}$ and in Fig.~\ref{fg:scale_tauph} for the $\tau$-phobic scenario.
-The $\Delta_b$ and $\Delta_s$ corrections amount to about 10\% in the $m_h^{mod+}$ scenario and about 40--60\% in the $\tau$-phobic scenario for $\tgb=30$.
-The scale dependence is reduced significantly from one- to two-loop order to the few-per-cent level at NNLO, while the additional contributions of the $A_b,A_s$ terms are small as can be inferred from the differences between the red and blue curves.
-However, in general the sizes and signs of the total $\Delta_b$ and $\Delta_s$ contributions depend on the MSSM scenario, in particular on the sign and size of $\mu$ and the value of $\tgb$.
-The central scale choices equal to the average of the corresponding SUSY masses, i.e.~$\mu_0=(m_{\squark_1} + m_{\squark_2} + m_{\sgl})/3$ for $\Delta_b^{QCD}$, $\Delta_s$ and $\mu_0=(m_{\st_1} + m_{\st_2} + \mu)/3$ for $\Delta_b^{elw}$ at NNLO, turns out to be reasonably close to the maximum of the scale dependence at NNLO and thus suitable as the natural central scale choice.
+We will present the impact of the new results on the bottom- and strange-Yukawa couplings as well as related observables.
+Fig.~\ref{fg:scale_mh125} displays the scale dependence of the SUSY--QCD parts of $\Delta_b$ and $\Delta_s$, \bea \Delta_q^{QCD} = \frac{\Delta_{q,2}^{QCD} (1+\delta_q)}{1+\Delta_{q,1} (1+\delta_q)}~\tgb \qquad (q=b,s) \eea with and without the $A_b,A_s$ contributions $\Delta_{b,1}, \Delta_{s,1}$ for the $M_h^{125}$ scenario.
+For $\tgb=40$ the $\Delta_b$ and $\Delta_s$ corrections range at the level of 30\%.
+The scale dependence is reduced significantly from one- to two-loop order to a few per cent at NNLO, while the additional contributions of the $A_b, A_s$ terms are small, i.e.~at the per-cent level, as can be inferred from the differences between the red and blue curves.
+The effects of the contributions induced by $A_b, A_s$ are significantly larger than the NLO remainder so that this can naturally be expected for the remainders at NNLO and beyond, too.
+However, in general the sizes and directions of the total $\Delta_b$ and $\Delta_s$ corrections depend on the MSSM scenario, in particular on the sign and size of $\mu$ and the value of $\tgb$.
+The central scales have been chosen equal to the average of the corresponding SUSY masses, i.e.~$\mu_0=(m_{\squark_1} + m_{\squark_2} + m_{\sgl})/3$ for $\Delta_{b,1/2}^{QCD}$, $\Delta_{s,1/2}^{QCD}$.
+For the electroweak parts we have adopted $\mu_0=(m_{\st_1} + m_{\st_2} + \mu)/3$ for $\Delta_{b,2}^{elw,t}$ and the average of the involved SUSY particles for the strong-coupling scale involved in the individual contributions to $\Delta_{q,2}^{elw,1/2}$ $(q=b,s)$ at NNLO.
+These choices are suitable as the appropriate natural central scales.

+In Fig.~\ref{fg:tgb} we present the individual and total contributions to $\Delta_b$ and $\Delta_s$ as a function of $\tgb$ for the $M_h^{125}$ scenario\footnote{The values of $A_t=A_b=A_\tau$ have been derived from $X_t=2.8$ TeV for each value of $\tgb$ accordingly.}.
+While the SUSY-QCD parts $\Delta_{b/s,2}^{QCD}$ dominate the contributions, the electroweak contributions $\Delta_{b/s,2}^{elw,t/1/2}$ amount to ${\cal O}(10\%)$ reaching up to about 20\% for large $\tgb$-values.
+Especially the terms $\Delta_{b/s,2}^{elw,t/2}$ cannot be neglected if a prediction with an accuracy at the per-cent level should be achieved.
+The two-loop corrections to these terms range at the per-cent level in this benchmark scenario.
+They can be larger in other scenarios.